yz89089/yz89089.github.io/index.md

 ---
 ### Intelligent text big data analysis display platform
-🔍Project Overview：
+🔍Project Overview：<br>
-Aimed to collect, analyze and improve the quality of large-scale campus news text data from different sources, focusing on text search, keyword extraction, sensitive content detection, and text management.
+Aimed to collect, analyze and improve the quality of large-scale campus news text data from different sources, focusing on text search, keyword extraction, sensitive content detection, and text management.<br>
-🛠 My Role & Contribution：
+🛠 My Role & Contribution：<br>
 Responsible for designing and implementing the text preprocessing pipeline using Python, including data cleaning, keyword extraction with TextRank, and sensitive word detection based on a custom dictionary.
-I also worked with my teammate to define interface requirements for frontend-backend integration.
+I also worked with my teammate to define interface requirements for frontend-backend integration.<br>
-⚠️Key Challenges：
+⚠️Key Challenges：<br>
 One major challenge was dealing with missing and inconsistent data in documents from the data provider.
-I proposed a standardization approach and restructured the data to improve compatibility with downstream modules.
+I proposed a standardization approach and restructured the data to improve compatibility with downstream modules.<br>
-📚 What I Learned：
+📚 What I Learned：<br>
 Gained practical experience with Natual Language Process, and also improved my ability to write maintainable and scalable Python code.
-I learned the importance of clear communication when defining data interfaces with stakeholders.
+I learned the importance of clear communication when defining data interfaces with stakeholders.<br>
-✨Want to know more details? 👉Project Summary PowerPoint [Link](https://docs.google.com/presentation/d/16s6zZYxvOKEwYpxy2t02wZa0QElIp27SVfzsVwCSuq8/edit?usp=sharing)
+✨Want to know more details? <br>👉Project Summary PowerPoint [Link](https://docs.google.com/presentation/d/16s6zZYxvOKEwYpxy2t02wZa0QElIp27SVfzsVwCSuq8/edit?usp=sharing)<br>
 <img src="images/Project2.png?raw=true"/>

 ---